-An explosion of underwater life awaits at the world famous island of Sipadan.
-The combination of deep waters, strong currents and a shallow, sunlit pinnacle have resulted in flourishing corals and with them, lots of turtles!
-Green and hawksbill turtles can be spotted in abundance at Sipadan, where they gather in huge numbers to mate and nest - or simply rest on the reef.
-During low tide, visitors are often fortunate enough to experience up to 30 green turtles at once, as the majestic creatures explore the sea bed or visit a cleaning station.
+An explosion of underwater life awaits at the world-famous island of Sipadan.
+The combination of deep waters, strong currents and a shallow, sunlit pinnacle have resulted in flourishing corals and tons of turtles!
+Green and hawksbill turtles can be spotted in abundance at Sipadan, where they gather in huge numbers to mate, nest, or simply rest on the reef.
+During low tide, visitors are often fortunate enough to experience up to 30 green turtles at once, as the majestic creatures explore the sea bed or visit cleaning stations.

-When to go: Sipadan is an amazing dive destination year round, but turtle mating season takes place in July and August.
-Sipadan Island will be closed from 1st - 30th November 2020 for marine life recuperation.
-It will open again to tourism operations from 1st December 2020.
+Sipadan is an amazing dive destination year round, but turtle mating season takes place in July and August.

 The unique ecosystem of Lembeh Strait has been named the mecca of macro photography - a muck diver’s dream and home to a whole host of outlandish marine life.
 It’s volcanic black sand setting, an impressive collection of wrecks, and small artificial reefs - mostly man-made debris that is swept into the strait - have resulted in a rich and plentiful macro life.

 With an abundance of microhabitats to shelter the weird and wonderful, muck divers will find it easy to tick off new sightings from their bucket list in this diverse location.
-From nudibranchs and flamboyant cuttlefish, to mimic octopus, hairy frog fish and pygmy seahorses - Lembeh Strait is a worthy pilgrimage for inquisitive divers from across the globe.
+From nudibranchs and flamboyant cuttlefish, to mimic octopus, hairy frog fish and pygmy seahorses - the legendary muck diving of Lembeh Strait is a worthy pilgrimage for inquisitive divers from across the globe.

-When to go: The strait sits in a sheltered location between the mainland and island, meaning diving is accessible and pleasant year-round.
-Although conditions will vary, the seas are generally calm and dives sites can always be found with little or no current.
+The strait sits in a sheltered location between the mainland and island, meaning diving is accessible and pleasant year-round.
+Although conditions will vary, the seas are generally calm and dive sites can always be found with little or no current.